AJC Home > About AJC > Council Bylaws

 3Alaska Const.
 Art.
 XII, § 3.
 See Begich v.
 Jefferson, 441 P.2d 27, 32. (“[W]e conclude that the term was intended to prohibit all other salaried nontemporary employment under the United States or the State of Alaska.”)

-4See AS 22.05.080 (Supreme Court Vacancies), 22.07.070 (Court of Appeals Vacancies), 22.10.100 (Superior Court Vacancies), and 22.15.170 (Selection of District Court Judges).
+4Article IV, Section 5 of the Alaska Constitution, as well as, AS 22.05.080 (Supreme Court Vacancies), 22.07.070 (Court of Appeals Vacancies), 22.10.100 (Superior Court Vacancies), and 22.15.170 (Selection of District Court Judges) require the governor to appoint from among at least two nominees.

 5See Delahay v.
 State of Alaska, 476 P.2d 908, 914 (Alaska 1980) (holding that the Judicial Council’s sending one more nominee than the number of positions to be filled constituted compliance with the statutory requirements).